 The local newspaper, the Straits Times, sees the current projects as a precursor for a time when autonomous vehicles will be "as ubiquitous as smartphones are today."
-Wee Shann Lam, the development expert from the planning authority expresses Singapore's vision as follows: "We hope that in the future autonomous driving will free up city areas to make space for green areas, mobile traders and playgrounds.
+Wee Shann Lam, the development expert from the planning authority expresses Singapore's vision as follows: "We hope that in the future autonomous driving will free up city areas to make space for green areas, playgrounds, and other uses.
 People can move around or cycle there safely and at a leisurely pace.
 The vehicles will travel around one or two levels below – with stops, charging stations and workshops."
 It will be a while before this vision is realised.
 But Singapore has taken critical first steps on that path.

 Mobility on demand is one of the key goals of future traffic concepts for Singapore.
 The idea is for commuters to be able to book autonomous shuttles or pods,via smartphone, i.e. to get home from the metro station.
 This type of "last mile" management aims to increase the attractiveness of public transport and thus decrease the need for people to use their own vehicles.
 What's more, Singapore promises to offer more mobility to older people, many of whom feel that the current system does not sufficiently accommodate their needs.
 Safety, efficiency and environmental friendliness are additional benefits which the new mobility service is expected to bring.
 What's more, with the autonomous fleet, less personnel is required – an important factor in Singapore, as the city state is already suffering from a lack of bus, truck and taxi drivers.
 Initially, an autonomous fleet of taxis is planned for use within one district, with the potential to increase the field of operation at a later time.